-Reworked Tasks counts items that moved backward in the workflow — for example, from "In Review" back to "In Progress."
+Reworked Tasks counts tasks that moved backward in the workflow — for example, from "In Review" back to "In Progress."
 It's a direct signal of quality issues, requirements churn, or weak review processes.

 What it measures